 If you have central air conditioning you already have a whole-house air filtration system.
 It pulls the air out of your house to cool it and pumps it back in.
 Just change your filters regularly.

 Air purifers can reduce harmful particles in the air.
-Find out which one is right for you using the EPA’s guide.
+Find out which one is right for you by reading all you can about various brands.

 Get rid of mold.
 The fungus releases spores into the air that trigger allergy symptoms.
 Of course you can often find mold in the bathroom, laundry room or basement.